 During the accumulation phase, many workers would want loans or withdrawals from their individual accounts.
 Some of these individuals or their families may have suffered great personal and financial misfortune.
-Policy-makers need to decide at the outset whether to offer access to funds, or to rely on other programs and resources instead.
+Policymakers should decide at the outset whether to offer access to funds, or to rely on other programs and resources instead.
 Making exceptions in hardship cases is likely to open the door to other cases, weakening the ability of the plan to fulfill its objectives.